mkoromina/Cheat-Sheet/Edit_tricks.md

 chmod -R g+rwx /path/to/directory #modify group permissions chmod -R u+rwx /path/to/directory #modify user permissions

-setfacl -dm u:usr:rwx /path/to/directory #assign permissions to a specific user for a given dir setfacl -b /path/to/directory #remove group permissions from a dir
+setfacl -m u:usr:rwx /path/to/directory #assign permissions to a specific user for a given dir setfacl -b /path/to/directory #remove group permissions from a dir

 ```